By the end of this section, you will be able to:

 When it is spotty, the media’s coverage of campaigns and government can sometimes affect the way government operates and the success of candidates.
 In 1972, for instance, the McGovern-Fraser reforms created a voter-controlled primary system, so party leaders no longer pick the presidential candidates.
 Now the media are seen as kingmakers and play a strong role in influencing who will become the Democratic and Republican nominees in presidential elections.
 They can discuss the candidates’ messages, vet their credentials, carry sound bites of their speeches, and conduct interviews.
 The candidates with the most media coverage build momentum and do well in the first few primaries and caucuses.
 This, in turn, leads to more media coverage, more momentum, and eventually a winning candidate.
 Thus, candidates need the media.

 The media’s discussion of campaigns has also grown negative.
 Although biased campaign coverage dates back to the period of the partisan press, the increase in the number of cable news stations has made the problem more visible.
 Stations like FOX News and MSNBC are overt in their use of bias in framing stories.
 During the 2012 campaign, seventy-one of seventy-four MSNBC stories about Mitt Romney were highly negative, while FOX News’ coverage of Obama had forty-six out of fifty-two stories with negative information (Figure 8.17).
-The major networks—ABC, CBS, and NBC—were somewhat more balanced, yet the overall coverage of both candidates tended to be negative.116
+The major networks—ABC, CBS, and NBC—were somewhat more balanced, yet the overall coverage of both candidates tended to be negative.127 Coverage of the COVID-19 pandemic also featured differences, which had an effect on the public.
+In the spring of 2020, a study of public opinion on the origins of the virus and likelihood of a vaccine being developed, revealed that respondents who watched FOX News were much more likely to believe the virus was created in a lab and much less likely to have confidence that a vaccine would be developed to stop the disease, whereas respondents who relied on MSNBC believed the virus originated in nature and were quite confident a vaccine would be developed.128

 Due in part to the lack of substantive media coverage, campaigns increasingly use social media to relay their message.
 Candidates can create their own sites and pages and try to spread news through supporters to the undecided.
 In 2012, both Romney and Obama maintained Facebook, Twitter, and YouTube accounts to provide information to voters.
 Yet, on social media, candidates still need to combat negativity, from both the opposition and supporters.
-Stories about Romney that appeared in the mainstream media were negative 38 percent of the time, while his coverage in Facebook news was negative 62 percent of the time and 58 percent of the time on Twitter.117 In the 2016 election cycle, both party nominees heavily used social media.
+Stories about Romney that appeared in the mainstream media were negative 38 percent of the time, while his coverage in Facebook news was negative 62 percent of the time and 58 percent of the time on Twitter.129 In the 2016 election cycle, both party nominees heavily used social media.
 Donald Trump’s scores of tweets became very prominent as he tweeted during Clinton’s convention acceptance speech and sometimes at all hours of the night.
 Clinton also used Twitter, but less so than Trump, though arguably staying better on message.
 Trump tended to rail on about topics and at one point was even drawn into a Twitter battle with Senator Elizabeth Warren (D-MA).
 Hillary Clinton also used Facebook for longer messages and imaging.
+Trump took social media posts to a new level, both in terms of the number of posts and the intensity.
+In January 2021, he was permanently suspended from the Twitter platform due to "the risk of further incitement of violence" in the wake of the January 6th attack on the U.S. capitol building.
+In contrast, Biden has used social media quite sparingly, both during his campaign and after becoming president.

 Rather: I don’t want to be argumentative, Mr. Vice President.